-Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing him or herself to be a tenant or a member of a tenant family.
+Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the PHA has reason to doubt the identity of a person representing him or herself to be a participant.

 7-II.B.
-SOCIAL SECURITY NUMBERS [24 CFR 5.216, Notice PIH 2012-10]
+SOCIAL SECURITY NUMBERS [24 CFR 5.216, Notice PIH 2018-24]

 The family must provide documentation of a valid social security number (SSN) for each member of the household, with the exception of individuals who do not contend eligible immigration status.
-Exemptions also include, existing program participants who were at least 62 years of age as of January 31, 2010, and had not previously disclosed an SSN.
+Exemptions also include, existing program participants who were at least 62 years of age as of January 31, 2010 and had not previously disclosed an SSN.